arneg/GJAlloc/README.md

   block size is `sizeof(void*)` and allocators initialized with a block size smaller than that will use blocks of size `sizeof(void*)` implicitly.

-  GJAlloc comes in two different internal algorithms.
-One uses aligned pages to minimize the cost of deallocations.
-It can be activated by defining `BA_USE_MEMALIGN`.
-It is optimized for speed and can crash when passing a bad pointer to `ba_free()`.
-It also does not make any effort to detect other misuse, like double frees.
-  The second algorithm uses unaligned pages and a hash table to locate pages.
+  GJAlloc uses a hashtable to locate the page a block belongs to when `ba_free` is called.
 It offers some fault detection.
-Performance may vary between the two, depending on architecture and application.
-A performance comparison of the second algorithm with a couple of widely used fixed size block allocator libraries can be found in the [wiki](https://github.com/arneg/GJAlloc/wiki/Performance-comparison).
+A performance comparison with a couple of widely used fixed size block allocator libraries can be found in the [wiki](https://github.com/arneg/GJAlloc/wiki/Performance-comparison).
 Good luck!